-JARROD FACTORJarrod Reuven Factor is a graduate of Victorian College of the Arts: School of Film, and Creative Arts at the University of Melbourne - an actor, artist, director, editor, sound designer and composer.
+JARROD FACTOR is a graduate of Victorian College of the Arts: School of Film, and Creative Arts at the University of Melbourne - a director, editor, sound designer and composer.
 FILM

 Jarrod was one of the 10 shortlisted filmmakers for the 2007 Qantas Spirit of Youth Awards.
 As a filmmaker, his works have screened in major Australian and International film festivals.
 Aside from writing, directing and editing, his films also feature his work as title designer, sound designer and composer.

 Jarrod’s VCA graduating film Insignia (2006) has screened at various international festivals, including Edmonton International (Canada), Interfilm Berlin and Filmstock International (UK).
 Jarrod's original music from Insignia won him a Gold Medal for Excellence at 2008 Park City Film Festival (USA).